neogeographica/quakesounds/README.md

 considered false or unset.
 You can find descriptions of these in the "OPTIONAL SETTINGS" section of the default "quakesounds.cfg".

-The `pak_home` setting used above, for example, is one of the optional settings.
+The `pak_home` setting used in the examples above is one of the optional settings.
 If it is set, then it is used to resolve any relative paths in the pak_paths list.
-The `pause_on_exit` setting mentioned earlier is another optional setting.
-You can set the `verbose` setting to True for more logging.
-You can set `out_working_dir` to specify the directory where the output files are placed.
+The `pause_on_exit` setting mentioned earlier is another optional setting. `verbose` is an optional setting that you can set to True to enable more messages while quakesounds runs. `out_working_dir` is an optional setting that can be used to specify the directory where the output files are placed.

 The remaining optional settings are more situational, but it's worth having a look at their descriptions to see what's available.